barryclark/jekyll-now/_posts/2020-09-21-Doordeck-API.md

 title: "Physical Access as a Service: Using the Doordeck API"
 author: stelios
 tags: [api, hands-on, tutorials]
-categories: [Software Development]
+categories: [Software Development, ]
 featured: true
 description: "Doordeck provides a robust API and platform for physical and resource access management.
 This post provides a quick introduction on how to connect to the platform."
 image: assets/images/doordeck/door-green-closed-lock-4291.jpg
 ---

-## A new paradigm

 Physical access has been slow to move to the internet age.
+This post provides a hands-on overview of the Doordeck platform and its integration capabilities.

+# A new paradigm

-The humble key has been with us for millennia.
+The humble key has been with us for millenia.
-In the last few decades, it has slowly been replaced in professional environments by magnetic and NFC access cards.
+In the last few decades, it has been replaced by magnetic and NFC access cards.
-However, this is still falling short for the current and future needs of the Internet age.

 ![Card access](../assets/images/doordeck/card-access.png)
 > Typical card access system

-The way access cards work, is pretty simple.
+Access cards work in a pretty simple way.
-The card goes near the reader prompting a read of its unique identifier.
-The reader relays the identifier to a central controller device (usually a computer), where it is checked against the whitelist of identifiers.
+1. The card goes near the reader, prompting a read of its unique identifier.
+2. The reader relays the identifier to a central controller device (usually a computer), via fixed wiring, where...
+3. it is checked against the whitelist of card identifiers.
-If confirmed, the controller instructs the door's lock to open.
+4. If the card is in the whitelist, the controller instructs the door's lock to open.

 Though more flexible compared to keys, card-based systems leave a lot to be desired.
-Cards are as prone to loss or theft as keys.
-Once that happens, there is no way of preventing unwanted access without removing from the whitelist first.
+Cards can be lost or stolen as easily as keys.
+Once that happens, there is no way of preventing unwanted access without manually removing the card id from the whitelist first.
 Cards do not "recognize" an owner.
-In addition, these systems are usually closed and hard to manage and automate centrally (one-time access, instant revocation, API integration and automation...)
+In addition, card-based systems are usually closed and installed on-premise.
+This makes them hard to manage and automate centrally.
+If not offered out of the box, extensibility (one-time access, instant revocation, complex automation...) may be impossible.

-The Doordeck platform <sup>[1](#footnote_1)</sup> builds on top of the [existing offline access card infrastructure][19] and makes it accessible via an API platform.
+The Doordeck platform <sup>[1](#footnote_1)</sup> builds on top of the [already installed offline access card infrastructure][19] and makes it extensible via an API platform.
-This is possible by combining the capabilities of Android and iPhone platforms with public/private key cryptography.
+This becomes possible by combining the capabilities of Android / iPhone platforms with public/private key cryptography.

 ![Doordeck access](../assets/images/doordeck/doordeck-access.png)

-Each user is identified by a public/private keypair.
-Depending on the access mode (direct or as a service), the keypair is generated on the server or the mobile device.

-An NFC-enabled mobile phone goes near the [Doordeck tile][20] (or the camera scans thew QR code printed on it).
+1. An NFC-enabled mobile phone goes near the [Doordeck tile][20] (or the camera scans the QR code printed on it).
-The device makes an API call, requesting access.
+2. The device makes an API call, requesting access.
 The call's payload is the tile's id, signed with the user's private key.
-This means "user X wants to open door 1, associated with tile Y".
+This means "user X wants to open door ABC, associated with tile Y".

-The server checks the request against a number of possible rules (user allowed for this door, blackout times,...).
-If successful, it instructs the access controller to unlock the door.
+3. The server checks the request against a number of possible rules (user allowed for this door, blackout times,...).
+4. If successful, it instructs the access controller to...
+5. unlock the door.

+In this model, each user is identified by a public/private keypair.
+Depending on the access mode (direct or as a service), the keypair is generated on the Doordeck server or the mobile device.

-Let's stretch our hands and see this end-to-end through a hands-on example.
+Let's see all of this in action through a hands-on example.

-## Security as a service
+# Security as a service

 The underlying Doordeck entity model is quite simple.